michaelcourcy/kasten-cnpg/readme.md

 - The blueprint binding will bind any cnpg database to the blueprint

 ```
+kubectl create -f cnpg-blueprint.yaml
 kubectl create -f cnpg-blueprint-binding.yaml
-kubectl create -f cnpg-blueprint.yaml
 ```

 # Test it

-With kasten create a backup of the namespace `my-cnpg-app` check if a new backup object has been created.
+With kasten create a backup of the namespace `my-cnpg-app` (define a profile for kanister action this is mandatory even if we don't define it) check if a new backup object has been created.

 Delete the restorepoint and check if the backup object has been removed.